tinaselenge/proposals/11x-new-kafka-roller.md

 This is the initial/default state before observation.

 `NOT_RUNNING` nodes will restart only if the pod has an old revision (is out of date).
-This is because, if the node is not running at all, then restarting it likely won't make any difference unless the node is out of date.
+This is in line with the existing KafkaRoller because if the node is not running at all, then restarting it likely won't make any difference unless the node is out of date.
 For example, if a pod is in pending state due to misconfigured affinity rule, there is no point restarting this pod again or restarting other pods, because that would leave them in pending state as well.
 If the user then fixes the misconfigured affinity rule, then we should detect that the pod has an old revision, therefore should restart it so that the pod is scheduled correctly and runs.

 `RECOVERING` nodes will be waited and observed only.
-A Kafka node can take a long time to become ready while performing log recovery and it's not easy to determine how long it might take.
-Therefore, it's important to avoid restarting the node during this process, as doing so would restart the entire log recovery, potentially causing the node to enter a loop of continuous restarts without becoming ready.
+Like the existing KafkaRoller, we will avoid restarting a node during log recovery as doing so does not help the node recover more quickly.
-Moreover, while a node is in recovery, no other node should be restarted, as this could impact cluster availability and affect the client.

 `NOT_READY` nodes will be restarted if they have a restart reason and have not been restarted yet.
 If it is not ready after being restarted already, we don't want to restart any other nodes to avoid taking down more nodes.